poult-lab/daily-word/english_words_ learning.md

 21.prominent /ˈprɑːmɪnənt/

-[adj] He played a prominent part in the campaign."important or well known"
+[adj] He played a prominent part in the campaign. /AuM not only achieves comparable performance to the Audio Spectrogram Transformer (AST), the most prominent approach in audio classification, but also retains several advantages of transformer-based models."important or well known"

 [adj] The story was given a prominent position on the front page. "easily seen"